“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 Art Process: Place your drawing in a place where you can look at it.
 Gaze upon your "emotional pain drawing" until you feel a complete acceptance of it.

 Step 8.
 Negotiate a new relationship with this painful part.

 If your emotional pain is not fully transformed through this expressive arts process, "sit with" your drawing for a month or more.
 Put your drawing in a place where you can meditate upon it daily.

 I felt aversion to my "pain drawing" below.
-I wanted to hide my drawing my closet and forget about it!
-When I feel aversion, I say, "I love you" to my pain.
+I wanted to hide my drawing in my closet and forget about it!
+So, when I feel aversion, I say, "I love you" to my pain.

 I stayed with my drawing for about a month, saying, "I love you/I accept you" when it felt difficult.
 Gradually my resistance to my "pain drawing" dissipated, and a touching, yet limiting story from my younger years emerged.